KambizKalhor/SRAs/README.md

 DRAM (Distilled and Refined Annotation of Metabolism) is a tool for annotating metagenomic assembled genomes and VirSorter identified viral contigs.
 DRAM annotates MAGs and viral contigs using KEGG (if provided by the user), UniRef90, PFAM, dbCAN, RefSeq viral, VOGDB and the MEROPS peptidase database as well as custom user databases.
 DRAM is run in two stages.
 First an annotation step to assign database identifiers to gene, and then a distill step to curate these annotations into useful functional categories.
 Additionally, viral contigs are further analyzed during to identify potential AMGs.
 This is done via assigning an auxiliary score and flags representing the confidence that a gene is both metabolic and viral.

-For more detail on DRAM and how DRAM works please see our paper as well as the wiki.
+For more detail on DRAM and how DRAM works please see our [paper](https://academic.oup.com/nar/article/48/16/8883/5884738) as well as the [wiki](https://github.com/WrightonLabCSU/DRAM/wiki).

-For information on how DRAM is changing, please read the most recent release notes.

 ### Installation on CARC
 While there are several installation methods available, this is the one that worked best for me.